tannerhelland/photodemon-dot-org/donate/index.md

 **PhotoDemon will always be 100% free.**

 This is possible thanks to generous donations from users like you.
-Please consider a small donation to support ongoing development.
+Thank you ❤️

 1. [Donate fee-free via Ko-Fi]({{ site.baseurl }}{{ page.url }}#donate-kofi)
 2. [Join our Patreon campaign]({{ site.baseurl }}{{ page.url }}#donate-patreon)